Maintaining optimal pH levels is essential for plant health and growth. Alkaline soil (pH above 7) benefits certain types of plants.

 4. Oyster Shell Lime

-Oyster shell lime is made from crushed oyster shells that contain calcium and magnesium.
+Oyster shell lime is primarily made from crushed oyster shells rich in calcium carbonate.

-It’s slower-acting, which means that it slowly helps neutralize soil acidity.
+It’s slower-acting, meaning it gradually helps neutralize soil acidity.
 Therefore, it is a gentler option compared to other remedies.

 Since oyster shell lime works over time, regular soil pH testing will help track progress and prevent overapplication.